-With another secular/calendar year coming to an end, it’s time to think about and make arrangements regarding charitable contributions in general, and your pledge, as well as any other contributions, to the Federation in particular.
+It’s time (it’s always time) to think about and make arrangements regarding charitable contributions in general, and your pledge, as well as any other contributions, to the Federation in particular.
 Please consider the following:

 Contribute stock – contributing stock can be particularly tax attractive.
-If you have stock that has appreciated in value, and that you’ve held for more than one year, contributing it to the Federation can be an extremely tax effective and efficient move.
-Assume for the moment that you are going to contribute $10,000 to the Federation and that you have stock that is worth $10,000 but only cost you $3,000 and you’ve held it for more than one year.
+If you have stock that has appreciated in value, and that you’ve held for more than one year, contributing it to the Federation can be an extremely tax effective move.
+Assume for the moment you are going to contribute $10,000 to the Federation and you have stock that is worth $10,000 but only cost you $3,000, and you’ve held it for more than one year.
 Instead of cutting a check for $10,000, you can contribute the $10,000 of stock.
 You get the same $10,000 deduction – but you avoid having to recognize the built-in $7,000 gain on that stock.
-If you want to maintain your position in that stock, you can use the same $10,000 that you would have laid out as a charitable contribution to the Federation, but now instead repurchase that stock, stepping up your basis in that stock.
+If you want to maintain your position in that stock, you can use the same $10,000 that you would have laid out as a charitable contribution, but now instead repurchase that stock, stepping up your basis in same.
 Truly a win-win situation.

-For contributions to be deductible in 2014, they need to be made by the end of the year.
-You need to either mail a check before December 31st; or you can charge your contributions before December 31st; or, transfer stock (not simply direct there be a transfer – but actually transfer) before December 31st.
+For contributions to be deductible in any year, they need to be made by the end of that year.
+You need to either mail a check before December 31st, or you can charge your contributions before December 31st (where applicable), or, transfer stock (not simply direct there be a transfer – but actually transfer) before December 31st.

 Very truly yours,

 Past President of the Jewish Federation of SHAW